wangshgeo/2opt/README.md

 The quadtree implementation's sub-quadratic complexity is clearly evident.

-Quadtree Improvements:
+# Potential Improvements

-1. More filter quantities.
+1. More filter quantities (to reduce tree traversal).
 2. More tree updates of filter quantities.

 # Running the Programs